-In 2020-21, the NNAPC(agg)D is based on data provided for the:

-- Non-admitted patient care aggregate National Best Endeavours Data Set (NAPC aggregate NBEDS) (METeOR identifier 699627) - Non-admitted patient National Best Endeavours Data Set (NAP NBEDS) (METeOR identifier 699590).
+In 2021-22, the NNAPC(agg)D is based on data provided for the Non-admitted patient care aggregate National Best Endeavours Data Set (NAPC aggregate NBEDS) (METeOR identifier 727333).

 It holds aggregated clinic-level data on:

 - the type of outpatient clinic - counts of individual and group service events - the funding source for the service events - whether the service involved care from multiple health care providers.